 Troy aka Hick had been an outdoorsman and continues to be so.
 He really enjoys teaching children how to hunt and fish and experience Mother Nature and all that she has to offer.

 “To launch a new and unique business, you need to let people know where you are located and what you have to offer.
 Year one, we did a lot of traditional forms of advertising: TV commercials, radio, and newspapers.
 We went out and spoke with everyone that we could.
 However, the most successful form of advertising is word of mouth and social media.
 We give our guests an authentic experience, they have fun, and we appreciate the fact that they then share our news.
-This has tripled our business in just one year!
-Yes, we just opened in May of 2013!” she said.
+This has tripled our business in just one year!” she said.

 “We are very passionate about what we do, we care about the experience everyone has, we focus on that, and the rest just falls into place.
 Our business is not money-driven, it is people-driven,” she said.